 3 May 2011

-• During the quarter the number of subscriptions grew by more than 2.2 million, whereof 0.9 million new subscriptions in the majority-owned operations and over 1.3 million in the associated companies, to 137.0 million in total.
+• During the quarter the number of subscriptions grew by 2.3 million, of which 1.0 million new subscriptions in the consolidated operations and 1.3 million in the

 (Table included in attached pdf)